A Cloud in Trousers

+The poem is initially set in a hotel, where a male protagonist is waiting for his love, Maria.
+When she arrives, she announces her engagement to someone else.
+Suffering from destructive emotions, the protagonist becomes a self-defined "preaching" Zarathustra and a new "man–God" (simultaneously a human and a deity).
+He wanders the streets to pronounce his own version of the Sermon on the Mount.
+The character then has thoughts of madness, futility, and despair, as he reaches a point of mental breakdown.
+The poem has specific references to psychiatric wards.

 Synopsis

-Structurally, the poem is closer to diptych.
+Structurally, the poem is closer to a diptych.
 In Part I the protagonist is waiting for his love, Maria, in a hotel.
 She finally appears and informs him of her engagement.
 He remains visibly unperturbed, but internally suffers an explosion of destructive emotions and furious metaphors:

-Now I’ll go and play.
+Now I'll go and play.

 The fiery curve of my brow flawless.